 2) Pre launch GAD data initiatives to improve formulary status

-3) Improve existing Lexapro formulary status to more favorable position
+3) Improve existing Lexapro formulary status to a more favorable position

 4) Non formulary to formulary

 6) 2nd tier to 1 of 2 preferred

 • Exceed individual MCO market share and net sales goals as defined in account manager

 1) 60% for top tier accounts at or below national market share